+- Prerequisite or Corequisite: LEG-400

-Juniors or Senior standing only.
+- · Junior or Senior standing only.

-Permission of the Director of the Paralegal program.
+- Permission of the Director of the Paralegal program is required to enroll.

 LEG-402: Law Office Management

 Students will gain an understanding of the role of the paralegal in the law office.
 Students will gain a thorough knowledge of the N.C.
 Rules of Professional Conduct and their applicability to attorneys and paralegals.
 Students will be able to identify ethical issues a paralegal may encounter and determine the appropriate response.
 Students will become familiar with a variety of law office procedures and management techniques.
 Topics include the definition, role and responsibilities of the paralegal; confidentiality; conflicts of interest; unauthorized practice of law; professional negligence; developing forms and systems; time keeping and billing; tickler systems; communication skills.